paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2013-12-22-redesigning_24_ways.md

 With the deadline fast approaching, I abandoned Sketch and headed for the browser.
 Having already marked up the site (using [Barebones][14] to provide generic styling) I introduced elements of the new design and observed how it cascaded down and throughout pages.
 Soon enough, the design was informing the markup, which in turn was informing the design.
 A visual language was developing in front of me.

+{% render 'figure'
-{% render 'quote' with 'Sometimes you have to work with a design system to truly understand it.'
+  content: '> Sometimes you have to work with a design system to truly understand it.'
   caption: '[@paulrobertlloyd, 29 October 2013](https://twitter.com/paulrobertlloyd/status/395365510046830592)'
 %}